hyde0395/hyde0395/README.md

 </p>
 <img src="https://raw.githubusercontent.com/hyde0395/hyde0395/master/waves.svg" width="100%" height="150">

 ## Hi I'm ha lim 👋
 <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fgjbae1212%2Fhit-counter&count_bg=%230A0047&title_bg=%23004687&icon=github.svg&icon_color=%23FFFFFF&title=hits&edge_flat=false"/></a>

-I am a university student who majored in computer science living in 🇰🇷Korea.
+I am a university student who majored in computer science living in 🇰🇷 Korea.<br/><br/>
+안녕하세요. 저는 한국에 사는 컴퓨터 공학을 전공하는 평범한 대학생입니다.😉

-I love the react very much, and I have recently become interested in server-side rendering methods, so I am studying next js.<br/>
+I'm in love with React and I have recently become interested in server-side rendering methods, so I am studying next js.<br/>
 I'm working as a front-end developer for a small startup 'ohble'. <br/>
 I want to be a full stack developer in the future.
 My role model is Jongmin Kim, who is called 'interactive developer'.<br/>
 I would appreciate it if you could let me know a lot.
 Thank you.